woodystock/learner-materials-react-props-and-state/activities/activity-7.md

 This works fine, but it doesn't look very purrdy!

-Using our knowledge of the [Destructuring Assignment](https://medium.com/@lcriswell/destructuring-props-in-react-b1c295005ce0) in JavaScript, can we refactor our code to make it look a little neater?
+Using our knowledge of the [Destructuring Assignment](https://medium.com/@lcriswell/destructuring-props-in-react-b1c295005ce0) in JavaScript, can you refactor the code to make it look a little neater?

 Have a go then...